tlorans/ClimateRisks/docs/source/recursivepreferences.md

 That requires high volatility of consumption growth ($\sigma^2_g$) or high risk aversion $\gamma$.

 Another approach, to give more degree of freedoms with more parameters, is to relax assumption of time-separability utility, such that the marginal utility $u'(c_t)$ would depends on things besides current consumption.
-It allow to make $u'(c_t)$ much more volatility than consumption growth.
+It allow to make $u'(c_t)$ much more volatilite than consumption growth.

 We are going to focus on the solution with Recursive Preferences.
 In that case, the marginal utility depends on expected future consumption, and not current consumption only.